Today's score

 Stay ahead of ticks in Redington Shores

-The TickZone app (coming soon) alerts you when Redington Shores's risk climbs, so protection happens before the bite.
+The TickZone iPhone app alerts you the evening before Redington Shores's risk spikes, so protection happens before the bite.